madelfio/school-site/content/demos/crf.md

 There are many ways of creating a table and many ways file formats that can include tables.
 Some common formats are spreadsheets (where Microsoft Excel is dominant), HTML tables, PDF tables, and ASCII text tables.

+While there are many purposes for using a grid of table cells, we focus on **relational tables**, meaning tables that describe a collection of objects or entities and a common set of related attributes for each.
+Although HTML tables used as calendars or spreadsheets used as data-entry forms may have tabular structure, in this discussion we ignore such **non-relational tables**.

 ### Simple Tables